top of page

 [Location: Budapest, HU]

-The final event of the project will be held in Budapest.
-In addition to the 16 participants of the excursions and camps, the guests will include students and teachers of the art school.
-We will visit the city's main attractions: Buda Castle, Fisherman's Bastion, the Basilica, the Opera House, and Heroes' Square.
-At the closing event, we will screen photos and films made during the camps, present the handicraft programs, organize an exhibition, and hold playhouses and puppet shows.
+The closing event of the project will be held in Budapest.
+In addition to those who participated in the trips and camps, guests will include students and teachers from the art school maintained by the Cilinder Foundation.
+We will visit the city's main attractions: Buda Castle, Fisherman's Bastion, Basilica, Opera House, and Heroes' Square.
+At the closing event, we will present the photos and films made during the camps, as well as the craft programs, the creations made there, and the methods used.
+We will organize an exhibition that visitors to the school can view for another month, and we will hold playhouses and puppet shows for the children.